Nikolay-Ts/Nikolay-Ts/README.md

 - Studying Computer Science at Constructor University (Bremen)
 - Working as a software engineer at DLR (German Aerospace Center)
+- Researching Mechanistic Interpretability in the context of medical imaging deep learning models at MEVIS
 - Currently workign on  <a href="https://github.com/Nikolay-Ts/OML">Object Markup Language</a> – A markup language that allows users to write a class once and convert it to other programming languages seamlessly
 - Interested in:
   - Systems programming and performance